postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/azure-devops.md

 Postman enables you to sync your Postman APIs to Microsoft Azure DevOps, an open-source Git repository manager, with the Postman to Azure DevOps integration.

-Setting up a Azure DevOps integration requires you to authenticate with Azure Devops and configure how you would like to back up your collections.
+Setting up an Azure DevOps integration requires you to authenticate with Azure Devops and configure how you would like to back up your collections.

 ## API sync with Azure DevOps